ItsK1tty/w1tchdocs/docs/source/reference.rst

 is_color_picker_rendering()
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Checks if the color picker is active.
+Checks whether the color picker is active.

 **Parameters:**